-Heisman Winner Spotlights Hunger In His Hometown, Donations To Food Pantry Pour In
+Heisman Winner Spotlights Hunger In His Hometown, And Food Pantry Donations Pour In

-When LSU quarterback Joe Burrow won the Heisman Trophy on Saturday, he used his acceptance speech not only to thank his teammates, his family and his coach – but also to highlight the struggles of people in his small Ohio hometown.
+When LSU quarterback Joe Burrow won the Heisman Trophy on Saturday, he used his acceptance speech not only to thank his teammates, his family and his coach — but also to highlight the struggles of people in his small hometown in Ohio.

 "Coming from Southeast Ohio, it's a very impoverished area," Burrow said, in an emotional address during which he frequently brushed away tears.
 "The poverty rate is almost two times the national average, and there's so many people there that don't have a lot.